 A recent two-night rejuvenation journey after a winter of bomb cyclones, extended subzero weather, and a battery in a three-year-old Honda CRV EX struggling to stay alive was just what the armchair psychiatrist ordered.
 The added appeal of doing this at the Wentworth for a second year in a row (and already looking forward to returning next April) is a a strong "you can go home" vibe of this special place.

-Both knowing that the Wentworth does everything right and being booked in the same water-view suite that has been my home away from home at least once a year that past three years provided valued pre-trip peace of mind.
+Both knowing that the Wentworth does everything right and being booked in the same water-view suite that has been my home away from home at least once a year the past three years provided valued pre-trip peace of mind.

 Equally stubborn (and foolish) male pride precluded accepting the latter offer.
 Folks who choose to accept a little help from their friends can utilize the services of the congenial and strong bellmen.

 As a New Year's Day 2019 Inn Credible article indicates the Salt Restaurant in the hotel lobby offers a terrific "fun, local, lively" experience.
-The treats this time included a perfectly mixed Mojito while savoring a brick-over sausage-and-pepperoni flatbread.
+The treats this time included a perfectly mixed Mojito while savoring a brick-oven sausage-and-pepperoni flatbread.

 The sense that the percentage of guests who bring dogs to the hotel increases every year further adds to the homeyness of the hotel; these furbabies looking as happy as their pawrents is a great endorsement of the hotel.